THE 2210: PERSPECTIVES ON CHURCH

-This course provides the student with a Christian theological encounter of the mystery of the Church with particular attention to the Church’s foundations in the Old and New Testaments as well as the contemporary situation of the Church in the Postmodern Age.
+This course provides the student with a Christian theological encounter of the mystery of the Church with particular attention to the Church’s foundations in the Old and Testaments as well as the contemporary situation of the Church in the Postmodern Age.
 The student will see that, for Christians, the Church is the essential assembly where one encounters the God revealed in Jesus Christ and encounters each other as his people formed for him.
 The student will also see that this belief about the Church affects how Christians interpret the world, the human person, and culture.
 In addition, the student will be challenged to evaluate intellectually the future of the Church in the twenty-first century.
-Three learning units structure the course.
-The first two units on the Old Testament and the New Testament will explore the foundations of the Christianity’s beliefs about the Church.
-The third will examine how these foundations are manifesting themselves in the twenty-first century.
-These three learning units will have assignments and assessments designed to give you an initial mastery of Christian understandings about the Church.

 By the conclusion of the course, the student should be able:

-- to articulate (in writing and speaking) a knowledge of Christian understandings of the Church
+- to articulate (in writing and speaking) knowledge of Christian perspectives of the Church

 - to analyze critically scripture and other theological texts pertaining to the Church